-Our Private Client team can assist with all aspects of dealing with the estate after a person has passed away.
+Our Private Client team can assist with all aspects of Probate – which is the legal work dealing with the estate after a person has passed away.

 However, often a person’s affairs will be much more complicated, either because there are many different assets, or because assets are held abroad, or held in trust.
 It may be, particularly in cases where there is no Will, that the distribution of the estate is complicated or disputed.
 Our Private Client team is experienced in dealing with these and many other aspects of estate administration.

 Many people have heard of ‘Probate’ but do not necessarily know when it is relevant.
 Whether the person who has died has left a valid Will does not determine whether it will be necessary to obtain a Grant of Probate.
 This will depend on the assets which make up the estate and sometimes on who is going to inherit the estate.
 Our Private Client team can advise on whether a Grant of Probate is required, what type of application is necessary and other matters, such as any queries over the validity of the Will.

 Inheritance Tax is also often a concern and we can advise and assist Executors to complete the HMRC forms that are required, advise on claims for the transfer of the Nil Rate Band on the second death of a married couple, (which has been allowed since 2007) and advise on the payment of Inheritance Tax where applicable.

 We are able to advise on this and prepare the required legal documentation.
 Where the person who died has left part of or the entire estate to charity, we are able to deal with the relevant charities and ensure that their specific requirements with regard to the administration are complied with.

 Being an Executor can be a daunting and very time consuming role and many people find it difficult to devote the time to administration, particularly if they have work or family commitments.
 They may live a long way from the property in the estate or perhaps live abroad making it much more difficult to deal with the estate.

 Naturally, we can also deal with insuring the property, clearing its contents or, if it is tenanted, we can liaise with the managing agents or tenants as required.
-We work closely with our Property Conveyancing department which can deal with the sale of an estate property on behalf of the Executors.
+We work closely with our experienced Property Conveyancing department which can ensure the sale of an estate property efficiently on behalf of the Executors.
 We can then collect in the assets of the estate and distribute the estate at the end of the administration.

-For further information please read our Probate Fees page and then contact the Private Client team on 0118 958 9711 or by email to [email protected] who will be happy to put you in touch with one of our Solicitors and we shall do everything we can to help throughout a difficult time.
+For further information please read our Probate Fees page and then contact the Private Client team on 0118 958 9711 or by email to [email protected] who will be happy to put you in touch with one of our expert probate Solicitors and we shall do everything we can to help throughout a difficult time.